General Information About Childhood Central Nervous System Embryonal Tumors

 Key Points for This Section

-- Central nervous system embryonal tumors may begin in embryonic (fetal) cells that remain in the brain after birth.
+- Central nervous system (CNS) embryonal tumors may begin in embryonic (fetal) cells that remain in the brain after birth.

 - There are different types of CNS embryonal tumors.